Skip to main content

 Large batches

-For batches over 100 recipients, split into multiple batch calls:
+Each batch call accepts a maximum of 50 items.
+For payrolls over 50 recipients, split into multiple calls:

 function chunkArray(array, size) {